devayanipowar/devayanipowar.github.io/_posts/2019-12-07-RegularizationRegression.md

 toc: true
 Excerpt: "Regularization in Regression"
 toc_label: "Table of Contents"
-toc_icon: "cog"
 ---

 # Regression

-This is my first project when I started in Data back in 2018
+This was my first project when I started in Data back in 2018, I was able to learn many concepts on the way.

 ### Dataset: